 The second Rogue River Treaty, that of 1854, was a treaty of peace and ratifying the joint occupancy of the Table Rock Reservation by many tribes subject to the treaty in the region.
 The Chasta treaty of 1854 states that the tribe will remove to Table Rock Reservation, where the Rogue River Tribes are already removed too.
 This treaty of 1854, ratified that the tribes will live peacefully on the reservation, and confederate together.
 There is no additional land ceded in this treaty.

 Tribes in the region would typically raid one another for slaves and resources.
 It was common for there to be skirmishes between unrelated and distant tribes.
 Some tribes and bands had enemy tribes and would make war upon them.
 The treaty here seeks to assure this will not occur on the reservation.
 The tribes are also to share the resources and the treaty funding provided for various services.
 Essentially the treaty helps to confederate the tribes together as one tribe.

-Contemporary scholars may think its strange to for the United States to write a treaty such as this, to assure peace between tribes, when the Federal Government did little to control its own citizenry in their zeal for killing Indians, and raping their women, at every opportunity, many times without cause.
+Contemporary scholars may think it’s strange for the United States to write a treaty such as this, to assure peace between tribes, when the Federal Government did little to control its own citizenry in their zeal for killing Indians, and raping their women, at every opportunity, many times without cause.
 However, it was one of the specified duties of the Superintendent of Oregon Indian Affairs to make sure Indians lived peacefully with one another.
 There were few hostilities between the tribes at Table Rock, while there are some reports of hostilities between the tribes at Grand Ronde and Siletz, in later years.